Written by Scribendi

 Students, academics, authors, and researchers generally have to do a lot of online research.
 With so many different databases, online journals, and websites, it can be overwhelming to manage and organize so many references—especially if you're doing it manually.

-But did you know that there are programs that can actually manage and keep track of your references for you?
+Did you know that there are programs that can actually manage and keep track of your references for you?
 If not, then you are in for a treat!

 Many reference management software programs make the process of managing your references nearly effortless.
-Here are the top 6 as determined by Scribendi's research.
+Here are the top 6, as determined by Scribendi's research.

 Up Close: The 6 Best Reference Management Software Programs

 Managing your references online doesn't have to be hard, especially when citation programs exist that let you easily organize and cite your references.

 Reference managers take the effort out of storing references, categorizing them, and including the right ones in your work.

 Without reference managers, it's too easy to lose an important source, or worse, cite it incorrectly.

 Below, we're expanding on the top reference management software programs out there, including: